-This kid-friendly pasta salad is packed with lots of fresh veggies and pasta, which makes it a healthy, filling, colourful and delicious pasta salad that your child will love!
+This kid-friendly pasta salad is packed with lots of fresh veggies, which makes it a healthy, filling, colourful and delicious meal that your child will love!

 This pasta salad is great to be served for lunch or dinner, also perfect for picnics and lunchboxes.

 Is your child a picky eater?
 My niece is one of the pickiest kids ever when it comes to food.
 She loves to eat but only eats a few ingredients and refuses to try anything new.
 It can get difficult when dealing with a picky eater, and that’s when the role of “fun and colorful” food comes in!

 A few months ago, I was cooking dinner for my family and didn’t know what to make for my niece.
 She always seems to just want to eat a piece of bread, plain pasta, cheese, and apples.
 Nothing else!